marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 from twint import *
 ```
-- Then I opened terminal in the same folder where I have the cli.py and run the first command on their [github readme](https://github.com/marquisvictor/twint/blob/master/README.md).
+- Then I opened terminal in the same folder where I have the ```cli.py``` file and run the first command on their [github readme](https://github.com/marquisvictor/twint/blob/master/README.md).
 Only replacing the `twint` with `python cli.py` and the username with my own.
 As shown below:

 `python cli.py -u irekponorvictor`